Boston Marathon: Course

 The course runs through 26 mi 385 yd of winding roads, following Route 135, Route 16, Route 30 and city streets into the center of Boston, where the official finish line is located at Copley Square, alongside the Boston Public Library.
 The race runs through eight Massachusetts cities and towns: Hopkinton, Ashland, Framingham, Natick, Wellesley, Newton, Brookline, and Boston.
+The first six miles of the course descend through Ashland and Framingham.
+Runners encounter a series of four Newton hills, culminating in Heartbreak Hill just after mile 20, before the final downhill and flat approach into Boston.

 Robert Kipkoech Cheruiyot on his way to winning the 2006 Boston Marathon, where he set a new course record.

-The Boston Marathon is considered to be one of the more difficult marathon courses because of the Newton hills, which culminate in Heartbreak Hill near Boston College.
+The Boston Marathon is considered one of the most difficult marathon courses because of the Newton hills, which culminate in Heartbreak Hill near Boston College.
 While the three hills on Commonwealth Avenue (Route 30) are better known, a preceding hill on Washington Street (Route 16), climbing from the Charles River crossing at 16 mi, is regarded by Dave McGillivray, the long-term race director, as the course's most difficult challenge.
 This hill, which follows a 150 ft rise over a 1/2 mi stretch, forces many lesser-trained runners to a walking pace.